hhandika/myte/README.md

 Similar functions can be achieved using a Bash script running GNU parallel.
 Our solution, however, carries some benefits:

 1. No coding skills needed.
 The app is a single executable command line app.
 The way it is designed omits the need to change the code.
 2. Allow for reproducibility.
-All changes in the app were tracked using git workflow.
+All changes in the app are tracked using git workflow.
 It also generate a log file when running.
 3. Flexible.
 The app lets users to specify the analysis parameters.
 The app design allows current and future parameters available in the IQ-TREE and Astral.
 4. Low overhead.
 It is written in a high-performance programming language with low ram and cpu usages.
 5. Safe parallel processing.
 It takes the advantages of the Rust programming language parallel computing algorithms that avoid data races.

 Limitation:

 The app does not yet support MPI.
 It is designed to run in a desktop computer and take advantage of all the available cores in it when possible.
 It should work in a cluster computer just fine, but will be limited to a single CPU in a single node.

 <p align="center">